zamazan4ik/awesome-pgo/article_lto/article.md

 Plot:

-4 main parts:
+Main parts:

-* Theory about LTO
+* A bit of theory about LTO - mostly links to other articles
+* Why LTO is useful nowadays?
+* LTO issues from different perspectives: compilers, applications, programming languages, etc.
 * LTO pieces of advice
 * My LTO journey
 * Q&A
+* What we can do better together for LTO (and other similar things)?
 * Fun stories
 * End